 Have you been hurt because of a malfunctioning product?
 Are you wondering if you have a civil case in the age of IoT?
 Are you looking for compensation after sustaining an injury because of an app?

-At Adam S. Kutner & Associates, we keep up to date with the latest developments in the law.
+At Adam S. Kutner Accident & Injury Attorneys, we keep up to date with the latest developments in the law.
 We’re prepared to argue for changes, developments and extensions in the law if needed.
 If you’re hurt by a product that’s a part of the Internet of Things, contact our offices.
 We can talk to you about your case and help you understand what your legal options are.